themeteorchef/writing-an-api/writing-an-api.md

 _Finally_, we're ending our response to the request, passing our data.
 Here, we use `JSON.stringify()` because...

 <blockquote>
-   <p>The JSON.stringify() method converts a JavaScript value to a JSON string</p>
+   <p>The JSON.stringify() method converts a JavaScript value to a JSON string.</p>
    <cite>&mdash; <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify">Mozilla Developer Network</a></cite>
 </blockquote>

 This means that we can safely transmit our data in our response as `JSON` data.
 Note: we're doing this because our request is expecting `JSON` data to be returned.
 Why?
-Because that's what we told it that's what we're responding with a few lines earlier when we set `context.response.setHeader( 'Content-Type', 'application/json' )`!
+Because that's what we told it we're responding with a few lines earlier when we set `context.response.setHeader( 'Content-Type', 'application/json' )`!

 That's it for our `utility.response()` method.
 Let's jump back up and take a look at how we're (finally) handling the response.

 <div class="note danger">
-  <h3>Access Control Etc.</h3>
+  <h3>Access Control Etc. <i class="fa fa-frown-o"></i></h3>
   <p>The bulk of this CORS stuff is pretty confusing.
-It <em>does</em> server a purpose (security) and from experimenting what we've covered here should be sufficient.
+It <em>does</em> server a purpose (security) and from experimenting, what we've covered here should be sufficient.
 Depending on what your API is doing, I'd recommend doing a little research to make sure you've covered all of your bases (read: take this with a grain of salt, it's not perfect).</p>
 </div>

 ### Handling responses